José María Arizmendiarrieta: Work and union

-Arizmendiarrieta created in September 1960 the cooperative magazine that he always directed "TU-Work and Union", initially called "Cooperation".
-He said that “Work is the firm basis for development and promotion, the Union is the lever that multiplies the forces of all, and Cooperation is for us a system of solidarity, to make work the appropriate instrument for promotion, personal and collective.”
-Therefore, he insisted on collecting these concepts in the Statutes of the cooperatives.
+Arizmendiarrieta created in September 1960 the cooperative magazine that he always edited, "TU-Work and Union", initially called "Cooperation".
+He said that "Work is the firm basis for development and promotion, the Union is the lever that multiplies the forces of all, and Cooperation is for us a system of solidarity, to make work the appropriate instrument for advancement, personal and collective."
+Therefore, he insisted on collecting these concepts in the statutes of the cooperatives.

-He conceived the magazine as "a constant invitation to dialogue, relationship and cooperation for the practical application of the postulates of social justice in the business environment, in a climate of freedom and love, indispensable in a work community”.
-He considered work as a way of personal self-realization and solidarity, of individual improvement and collective improvement, being the exponent of a more unquestionable humanistic and social conscience.
+He conceived the magazine as "a constant invitation to dialogue, relationship and cooperation for the practical application of the postulates of social justice in the business environment in a climate of freedom and love, indispensable in a work community".
+He considered work as a means of personal self-realization and solidarity, of individual improvement and collective improvement, the basis for a more unquestionable humanistic and social conscience.

-He constantly explained that work dignifies people, and that different levels of development in regions and countries depend on work.
-He noted that a study by experts showed that in the United States, the contribution of nature, land, forests, rivers, seas, and mines to the level of development was estimated at one-eighth, and that the labour factor was seven-eighth.
+He repeatedly explained that work dignifies people, and that different levels of development in regions and countries depend on work.
+He noted that a study by experts showed that in the United States, the contribution of nature, land, forests, rivers, seas, and mines to the level of development was estimated at one-eighth, and that the labour factor was seven-eighths.
 The Deba Valley itself, where Mondragon is located, is not notable for its natural wealth, but its development is driven and created by the work of its inhabitants.

 As for the union, it was seen as a sign of solidarity in a democracy, so cooperatives should be democratic, with each member having only one vote.
 At the same time, unity demanded the responsibility of all, because unity is the strength of the weak, and solidarity is a powerful lever that multiplies strength.